DidierFlamm/aigames/README.md

 # AIGames

-My framework to develop solo or multiplayer games in Python, and design solvers or AI bots using algorithms like Backtracking, Pathfinding, Minimax, MCTS, or Neural Networks.
+A Python framework to build solo or multiplayer perfect-information games, and design solvers or AI bots using algorithms like Backtracking, Pathfinding, Minimax, MCTS, or Neural Networks.

 ## Features